 For instance, you’re drowning in receipts, unpaid invoices, and other documents while handling other accounting duties for your small business.
 Manually updating your ledger and keeping up on numbers with purchase orders, sales, and expenses will consume away at your time.
 In addition, it can be a headache even for seasoned accounting professionals.

-Several software programs are known to help, with much of the more popular branded software capable of synchronizing with your online store through third-party apps.
+Moreover, several software programs are known to help, with much of the more popular branded software capable of synchronizing with your online store through third-party apps.
 These will automatically pull sales (and even inventory) data into your accounting program to keep accurate records, including taxes.
 Additionally, there is software that makes it easy to digitize purchase orders, receipts, and other financial documents.
 These programs can feed the data to your accounting software, so you’re not compelled to enter each data line manually.

 7. Analytics Monitoring and Reporting